koppor/jackson-jsonidentityreference-issue/README.md

 The setting:

-- Graph with Nodes and Edges
+- Graph with nodes and edges
 - Nodes can be either red or green typed.
-This is done via inheritance
+This is done via inheritance.
+In the graph, these are listed in the Graph explicitly
+- Edges connect `Node`s
 - `Node` is `abstract`, whereas `GreenNode` and `RedNode` are concrete classes
 - `RedNode` and `GreenNode` differ by their properties

-When reading a JSON string of a graph, the expectation is that the appropriate sub classes of `Node` are instantiated, because the properties of each sub class differ.
+When reading a JSON string of a graph, the expectation is that the reference in the each edge are appropriately instantiated.

 ## More reading